 I say this is really a cash back card since the value of the rewards points is fixed and will come back to you as a statement credit.
 You only need a travel purchase to release those rewards from your bank of points.

 Earning rewards with the Scotiabank Gold American Express card is very simple.
 You earn 4 pts for every dollar spent at merchants classified as gas, grocery, restaurant / dining establishments or entertainment.
 You earn 1 pt for every dollar on everything else.
+There’s no need to transfer these rewards to other programs to redeem, you can redeem them instantly.

 When you sign up, there are ways to earn extra Scotia Rewards by interacting with the program in various ways.
 For example, the first item you put in your wishlist will earn you 250 points.